checkly/docs.checklyhq.com/site/content/docs/terraform-provider/checks-groups.md

 }
 ```

+Upon applying your terraform configuration changes, you will be returned a read-only key value for the heartbeat ping token.
+The token is stored in your `tfstate` file.

 ## Groups

 Once you start having more than just a handful of checks, it makes sense to start looking into [groups](/docs/groups) to keep things tidy: